aurghya-0/course-materials/Converted_C_guidelines/20.typ

 - Reinforce the "common mistakes" slide by intentionally making errors and debugging aloud.
 - Always relate back to real-world usage scenarios for motivation.

-This guideline ensures a thorough understanding of basic conditional statements in C and provides varied practice for students at different skill levels.